Employee Engagement Statistics: 23 Facts and Figures on Employee Engagement

 Communication and Leadership

-A study reveals a shifting paradigm in managerial roles, with the traditional "strong leader" archetype making way for qualities such as empathy and openness that employees now prioritize over strength.
+A study reveals a shifting paradigm in managerial roles, with the traditional "strong leader" archetype making way for qualities such as empathy and openness that employees now prioritise over strength.

 Compensation and benefits

 An attractive salary undeniably remains crucial in fostering employee commitment and satisfaction.
-However, it's essential to recognize that other elements beyond monetary compensation also play a significant role.
+However, it's essential to recognise that other elements beyond monetary compensation also play a significant role.

-- 85% of companies state that health promotion programs increase the commitment of their employees.
+85% of companies state that health promotion programmes increase the commitment of their employees.
 (HR Drive, 2017)

-- One in five people who want to change jobs could be encouraged to stay by training programs.
+One in five people who want to change jobs could be encouraged to stay by training programmes.
 (Avantgarde Experts, 2022)

 Flexibility and work environment